sreesanthmk2020Admin/vstar/README.md

 I will keep you updated on the progress and inform you once the suite is stable and ready for execution in Test.

+Thanks to the whole team for helping me understand the xxx task.
+The support really made a difference — let’s keep this teamwork going!